PauliAnt/SimpleFourierFilter/README.md

 ### Optional parameters
 `ratio`: float (default 0.2)
-Number between 0 and 1 defining how much stuff needs to go.
+Number between 0 and 1 defining how much stuff you want to keep.

 `method`: string (default "threshold")
 Defining method used for noise reduction.